 In 2012, Josh was selected to become a member Class 8 of the Alabama State Bar’s Leadership Forum.
 He was recognized as an Alabama SuperLawyer in 2011, 2012, 2013 and 2014.
 In 2012 and 2013, he was selected for national membership into The National Trial Lawyers: Top 40 under 40 (one of only 40 trial lawyers in the state of Alabama chosen “based on performance as an exceptional young trial lawyer.”)

-In 2014, he was named of Alabama’s Top 100 Trial Lawyers by the National Trial Lawyers and was honored by the American Society of Legal Advocates as one of the Top 40 under 40 Litigation Lawyers in Alabama.
+In 2014, he was named one of Alabama’s Top 100 Trial Lawyers by the National Trial Lawyers and was honored by the American Society of Legal Advocates as one of the Top 40 under 40 Litigation Lawyers in Alabama.
 Also in 2014, Josh was appointed by the Supreme Court of Alabama to the Standing Committee on Alabama Rules of Civil Procedure.

 The American Institute of Personal Injury Attorneys recognized Josh as one of the “10 Best” personal injury attorneys in Alabama in 2014.
 In 2012, he was recognized as one of Alabama’s Outstanding Young Lawyers by the American Registry.